isaac-sim/IsaacLab/docs/source/setup/reference_architecture/index.rst

 .. admonition:: Useful Links
-  - To learn more on how you can design your own manager-based environment, see the :doc:`documentation </overview/core-concepts/task_workflow>`
+  - To learn more on how you can design your own manager-based environment, see :ref:`tutorial-create-manager-rl-env`.

 .. admonition:: Direct